Firely Terms of Service

 7.7.
 User may exclusively use the Firely Products in and for the benefit of its own business or organisation and only in so far as this is required for the intended use.

 8.1.
-Firely is entitled to change the prices for renewals of Contracts with a maximum of 5%.
+Firely is entitled to change the prices for renewals of Contracts in line with inflation and rising prices.
 Firely will notify User in advance of any upcoming price changes.

 8.2.
 For monthly payment plans, Firely invoices, in advance, on a monthly basis.
 For yearly payment plans, Firely invoices, in advance, on a yearly basis.
 When changing from a monthly invoicing cycle to a yearly invoicing cycle, Firely will invoice a full year at the next monthly invoice date.